OfekHod/game/guidelines.md

 * Use plain text files with a goal-specific format as much as possible
 * Data Driven.
 When we code we do it adjacent to *real* data
 * Don't be afraid of rewrites.
 After you write something once you know it better, if we have a better design it's a good idea to rewrite

+## How to handle errors?

+* Never exceptions, exception model makes code way more complicated then it should be.
+Specifically, once you introduce exceptions, you can never know if any function in the program might throw, so you don't know what runs when.